Smokin' in the Boys Room: Other versions

 In 1981, the song was translated to Hebrew and covered by T-Slam under the name "Me'ashnim Beyahad" (Smoking Together) on their debut album.
-The English-language version of the album, "Loud Radio" featured the original version of the song.
+The English-language version of the album, Loud Radio featured the original version of the song.

-The song is referenced in the television program King of the Hill in season 10 episode 10.
-Brownsville Station is the favorite band of the character Lucky.
+The song is referenced in the television program King of the Hill in season 10, episode 10.
+Brownsville Station is the favorite band of the character Lucky (played by Tom Petty).
 The song "inspired him to smoke" and plays over the ending credits.